 As he does live an imprisoned life, surrounded by a sick, abusive love that discourages any kind of development by reinforcing his behavior with torturous punishment such as cattle prod that Alba wields sadistically and being locked in a closet.

-Once again it’s Germaine who stops Alba from hurting Baby, that it’s not the way to punish him by using that thing.
+Once again it’s Germaine who stops Alba from hurting Baby, and it’s not the way to punish him by using that thing.
 But Alba enjoys inflicting pain too much.
-Alba grinds her teeth “When he’s naughty its the best way to teach him obedience…You know mama doesn’t want him to stand up in front of strangers” But even Mama comes in and yells at Alba.
+Alba grinds her teeth “When he’s naughty it’s the best way to teach him obedience…You know Mama doesn’t want him to stand up in front of strangers” But even Mama comes in and yells at Alba.

-One of the more obvious theories as to the misandry on the part of Mrs Wadsworth (great creepy last name because it is so old fashioned) is that she had been abandoned by three separate men.
-Each child born from a different father.
+One of the more obvious theories as to the misandry on the part of Mrs. Wadsworth (great creepy last name because it is so old-fashioned) is that she had been abandoned by three separate men.
+Each child is born to a different father.
 Ann believes that she is taking her sadistic revenge on them through the abuse and sublimation of her son Baby.

 All three women are odd and angry and sad in some way.
 There is no formal or intimate kindness ordered within the structure of the family dynamic.
 Even as Baby is abused and imprisoned, the women are not socially adequate to integrate ‘normally.’They all seem to have been deprived of nurturing and empathy, something ‘women’ are supposed to possess innately right? wrong…